 This is a big subject that cannot be unpacked fully (or well) in a single article.
 And it’s a skill you’ll need to build over time through practice, analysis and feedback from a professional trader and mentor.

-Now if you want to learn more about trading key support and resistance levels, and improve your ability to find the best ones to trade, then check out my price action course where we have over 5 hours of video lessons on this, along with quizzes, analysis and feedback from me and my senior students on how to find and trade the best levels.
+Now if you want to learn more about forex trading key support and resistance levels, and improve your ability to find the best ones to trade, then check out my online price action course where we have over 5 hours of video lessons on this, along with quizzes, analysis and feedback from me and my senior students on how to find and trade the best levels.

 Now Your Turn

 Did you find this article useful and learn something new?
 If so, then make sure to leave your comments below, along with share/like/tweet it with others.